joostkremers/writeroom-mode/README.md

 Effect to apply when `writeroom-mode` activates fullscreen.
 Can be `fullboth`, which uses the entire screen (i.e., window decorations are disabled and the window manager’s panel or task bar is covered by the Emacs frame) or `maximized`, in which case the Emacs frame is maximised but keeps its window decorations and does not cover the panel.

+#### Bottom Divider Width ####

+Width in pixel of the bottom window divider.
+Default value is 1.
+The bottom window divider helps in distinguishing the minibuffer from the text area, and also in distinguishing two windows split top-to-bottom.

 #### Global Effects ####

 List of global effects: